 Google has always remained persistent in keeping its own-manufactured Chromebook innovative.
 Therefore, Google Pixelbook Go is not an exception.
 This clamshell laptop, which neither can be folded into a laptop nor tablet for its inconvertible structure, has superseded the fame of its predecessor Google Pixelbook for its originality and robust features.
 With a thickness of 0.5 inches and weight up to 2.3 pounds, this magnesium-fitted body, coupled with reverberated-base, is easy to handle and move.

-The formidable strength of the battery of the “Pixelbook Go” stand-alone any recent laptops in the market.
+The formidable strength of the “Pixelbook Go” battery of the battery stand-alone any recent laptops in the market.
 The battery showed terrific response by lasting between 11 hours and 15 to 30 minutes as promised righteously by Google.
 Moreover, a twenty-minute charge can supply a power of 2 hours standby.
 One of the phenomenal features is the addition of ‘Hush Keyboard’ that allows you to use the keys silently without making a clicking noise.
 The keyboard has a hidden backlit option.

 With 8GB RAM and Intel Core i5-8200Y processor, this Chromebook can spontaneously keep 30 Google Chrome tabs open as well as run five 1080p YouTube videos concurrently.
 Thus, making this Chromebook as one of the fastest Chromebook in this genre.
 However, the touchscreen feature is not perfectly formulated and has only 2 scant USB-C ports for external output.
-The astonishing features were the addition of 1080p webcam and the dual front-firing speakers for a better video and immersive sound, respectively.
+The astonishing features included a 1080p webcam and the dual front-firing speakers for a better video and immersive sound, respectively.
 However, the abrupt missing of biometric fingerprint lacks subtlety.

 2. ASUS Chromebook Flip C434